IBM/universal-connectors/filter-plugin/logstash-filter-singlestore-guardium/README.md

 	**Note:** Add the tags to uniquely identify the SingleStore events from the rest.

 	b.
 Configuring the output section.
-		1.In the output section add the following parameters.
+		1. In the output section add the following parameters.
-		2.Disable Elasticsearch output by commenting it out.
+		2. Disable Elasticsearch output by commenting it out.
-		3.Enable Logstash output by uncommenting the Logstash section.
+		3. Enable Logstash output by uncommenting the Logstash section.
 For more information, [see](https://www.elastic.co/guide/en/beats/filebeat/current/logstash-output.html#logstash-output)
 		• The hosts option specifies the Logstash server and the port (5001) where Logstash is configured to listen for incoming Beats connections.
 		• You can set any port number except 5044, 5141, and 5000 (as these are currently reserved in Guardium v11.3 and v11.4).
 		For example: